bsv-blockchain-demos/register/README.md

 ### 2. Login and Test Workflows

-1. Go to Login page
+1. Go to <http://localhost:5173> in your browser
 2. Select an actor (e.g., the doctor you created)
-3. Click "Login as [Actor Name]"
-4. You'll be redirected to the appropriate dashboard
+3. You'll be redirected to the appropriate dashboard

 ### 3. Create a Prescription (as Doctor)

-1. Login as a doctor
-2. Go to "Create Prescription"
+1. Go to <http://localhost:5173> in your browser
+2. Select a doctor
+3. You'll be redirected to the appropriate dashboard
+4. If you used the seedActors.ts script, you can select the green "Create Test Prescription" button to automatically create a prescription for John Doe.
+Otherwise, you can create a prescription manually:
-3. Select a patient from the dropdown
+5. Select a patient from the dropdown
-4. Fill in prescription details:
+6. Fill in prescription details:
    - Medication name
    - Dosage
    - Frequency
    - Duration
    - Diagnosis
    - Notes
-5. Submit the prescription
+7. Submit the prescription

 ### 4. Share with Pharmacy (as Patient)

-1. Login as a patient
-2. View your prescriptions
+1. Go to <http://localhost:5173> in your browser
+2. Select the patient you created the prescription for
+3. You'll be redirected to the appropriate dashboard
-3. Click "Share with Pharmacy"
+4. Click "Share with Pharmacy" next to the prescription you created in the table at the bottom of the page
-4. Select the pharmacy
+5. Select the pharmacy
-5. Confirm sharing
+6. Confirm sharing

 ### 5. Dispense Medication (as Pharmacy)

-1. Login as a pharmacy
+1. Go to <http://localhost:5173> in your browser
-2. View shared prescriptions
+2. Select the pharmacy you shared the prescription with
+3. You'll be redirected to the appropriate dashboard
-3. Click "Dispense" on a prescription
+4. Click "Dispense" on the prescription you shared with the pharmacy
-4. Enter batch number and expiry date
+5. Enter batch number (e.g., 1234567890), expiry date (e.g., 2025-01-01), and pharmacy note (e.g., "Dispensed by City Pharmacy")
+6. Confirm dispensation

+### 6. Confirm Medication Received (as Patient)

+1. Go to <http://localhost:5173> in your browser
+2. Select the patient you created the prescription for
+3. You'll be redirected to the appropriate dashboard
+4. Click "Confirm" beside the prescription the patient received
-5. Confirm dispensation
+5. Confirm the medication received

 ## Project Structure